camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/upgrade.md

 helm search repo camunda/camunda-platform --versions
 ```

+**After applying the instructions for each Helm chart, get back to the top of this page and start the upgrade process. **

 ## From Camunda 8.4 to 8.5

 ### Helm Chart 10.0.0

 :::caution Breaking changes

-The Camunda Helm chart v10.0.0 has major changes in the values file structure.
+- The Camunda Helm chart v10.0.0 has major changes in the values file structure.
 Follow the upgrade steps for each component before starting the chart upgrade.
+- It's not possible to upgrade from v9.x.x to v10.0.0, instead upgrade directly to v10.0.1 or above.

 :::

 #### Deprecation Notes